Category

 Blog-CTA-Sidebar-Graphic-EmergencyResponsePlan-Templates

 When a fire sparks, the power goes out, or a chemical spills, it’s a safety leader’s first priority to get everyone to safety and keep others out of harm’s way.
-However, our Employee Safety Report shows that only 38% of working Americans strongly agree that they’d know what to do in the event of an emergency at work—which leaves 62% of employees hesitating, guessing, or outright not reacting to crisis situations.
+However, our Employee Safety Report shows that only 38% of working Americans strongly agree they’d know what to do in the event of an emergency at work, leaving 62% hesitating, guessing, or outright not reacting to crisis situations.

 If you don’t already have an emergency action plan in place, now is the time to formulate the best possible crisis response procedures and train your people to be ready.
 It’s an ongoing, iterative process, but we have some clear steps to get things started.